DAAS Award

 DAAS Award 2022

-In honor of her under the supervision of Prof. Dr. Kevin Pagel at the Freie Universität Berlin and the Fritz Haber Institute of the Max Planck Society with the title:
+The prize was awarded to Dr. Carla Kirschbaum on the occasion of ANAKON 2023 in Vienna - in recognition of her dissertation entitled "Lipid Fingerprinting by Mass Spectrometry and Laser Light", which she wrote under the supervision of Prof. Dr. Kevin Pagel at the Free University of Berlin and the Fritz Haber Institute of the Max Planck Society:

 DAAS Award 2020